-This is a quote that I heard while watching the live simulcast of a memorial service honoring the man who spoke these words, Craig McConnell.
-It was given by his son-in-law in tribute to this spiritual giant’s core belief that,
+This is a quote that I heard while watching the live simulcast of a memorial service.
+It was to honor the man who spoke these words, Craig McConnell.
+Words quoted by his son-in-law in tribute to this spiritual giant’s core belief:

 “Whatever experience you had, there is so much more for you.
 Did you experience God’s presence?
 There’s more.
 Are you experiencing joy right now?
 There is so much more available.”

-There were so many wonderful things said about Craig, but this really stood out to me and stuck fast to my heart.
-It seems strange to cry for a person whom you have never met face to face.
+There were so many wonderful things said about Craig.
+But this really stood out to me and stuck fast to my heart.
+It seems strange to cry for a person whom you never met face to face.
 I did not know Craig, but he seemed a friend or an adored uncle.
-I listened to him for the last couple of years whenever I had the chance on Ransomed Heart’s weekly podcasts.
-I watched him in several videos produced by Ransomed Heart, including the Wild at Heart video series, clips from boot camps and the Killing Lions series.
-He shared his heart and bore his soul to his tribe, those of us who hunger for more than what has been offered by the status quo church.
+Whenever I had the chance, I listened to him on Ransomed Heart’s weekly podcasts.
+I watched him in several videos produced by Ransomed Heart.
+Some of those included the Wild at Heart video series, clips from boot camps and the Killing Lions series.
+He shared his heart and bore his soul to his tribe Those of us who hunger for more than what has been offered by the status quo church.

-I was so deeply moved by the memorial service and I carried it with me throughout the rest of the day.
-There was sadness and such a sense of loss, but it ended with such hope and that hope was embodied in those words,
+I was so deeply moved by the memorial service.
+I carried it with me throughout the rest of the day.
+There was definitely sadness and such a sense of loss.
+But it ended with such hope and that hope was embodied in those words.

-I watched Craig’s memorial service on a Saturday, so the next day, my husband and I were on the schedule to participate in our church services.
+I watched Craig’s memorial service on a Saturday.
+So the next day, my husband and I were on the schedule to participate in our church services.
 My husband is a sound engineer and I sing on the praise team.
-This Sunday was a little different because we had a guest speaker, a “traveling evangelist.”
+This Sunday was a little different because we had a guest speaker.
+He was a “traveling evangelist.”
 It’s always a little scary having a visitor speak because you never know what you’re going to get…